 Study of administrative teaching techniques and survey of materials for teaching vocal and instrumental music in early childhood and elementary grades.
 Examination of musical concepts and skills appropriate at each age or learning level.
 Training in use of piano, recorder, autoharp and fretted instruments.
-Prerequisites: EDU 2113, 2141, 2313, MUS 1621 and 1623 (music majors and minors only), 3.0 GPA in EDU courses, and 3.0 GPA in content area courses.
+Prerequisites: EDU 2113, 2141, 2313, MUS 1621 and 1623 (music majors and minors only), 3.0 GPA in EDU courses.

-EDU 3823 Behavior and Classroom Management in Early Childhood and Elementary Education - 3 hours (Fall, Spring)
+EDU 3823 Behavior and Classroom Management in Early Childhood and Elementary Education - 3 hours (Spring)